 When you’re ready to take the plunge while moving to a new country, a lot of things can cause anxiety during the first few days.
 You might feel anxiety about your new job or university program; you could be worried that you won’t be able to figure out the public transportation system; or maybe you want to find the best places to get your groceries from.

 But as long as you take some time to organize your first few days and give yourself small goals to accomplish, you can settle into your new home more comfortably.
-Moving to a new country is stressful; these 10 tips can help make the process a smooth one.
+Moving to a new country is stressful, especially if it’s your first time doing so; these 10 tips can help make the process a smooth one.

 1. Pick one or two of your favorite items and take them with you

 It could be your pillow, a family photo album, your favorite mug, a handmade sweater from your mum, or your alarm clock.
+It could also be something as simple as watching a television show from back home.
 Basically, make it anything that reminds you of home.
 Keeping a small piece of home with you helps ground you as you learn about your new home.

 2. Do your homework before moving to a new country